collazojs/github-slideshow/_posts/0000-01-02-collazojs.md

-Edited orginial commit to add this: Stay hydrated
+Edited orginial commit to add this: Stay hydrated.
+Added this next: Relax.